Connecticut is seeing results from the Teacher Residency Program, which the state launched in 2019 to increase educator diversity.

 These individuals take college courses for 18 months (summer and evenings) and work for one year side-by-side with a mentor teacher while earning pay and benefits.
 They become eligible for a full-time, elementary teaching position in a partner school district upon completing the program and certification requirements.”

-The class of 2020 had 11 residents, including Blacks, Latinos, and mixed-race individuals.
-The Class of 2021 had 14 Black and Latino residents.
-The class of 2022 will have 45 residents, including Blacks, Latinos, Asian Americans, Native Americans, whites, and mixed-race individuals.
+The program began in 2020 with 11 residents, including Blacks, Latinos, and mixed-race individuals.
+Since then, the class has grown to well over 40 residents including Blacks, Latinos, Asian Americans, Native Americans, whites, and mixed-race individuals serving in several schools.

 “The data says all children in this country learn better when they’re taught by a diverse teaching population,” said State Senator Douglas McCrory.
 “So, if we want to be one of the best states in this country or educating our children, we need to follow the data and make sure we diversify our classrooms.”

-Last year the State Department of Education met its five-year goal for persons of color to make up 10 percent of public-school educators.
-But state leadership wants to make more progress as students of color account for nearly half of the state’s public-school students.
+As of the 2023-2024 school year, over 11 percent of the state’s public-school educators were persons of color.
+State leadership wants to make more progress as students of color account for over half of the state’s public-school students.